Rules and Terms of Entry

 13) Other than in the Group or Schools categories, the entry must have been created by the person entering the piece.
 Quilts sent to a long arm quilter must be entered into the Two Person category.

 14) We endeavour to hang all pieces which comply to the Rules and Terms of Entry where we receive an entry form by the due date, but this cannot be guaranteed.
 The organisers reserve the right not to display any piece for whatever reason.

 15) Entrants must state (under Inspiration) if their quilt is an original design or if it is based on a secondary source – see 16 and 17.

 16) Entrants must acknowledge (under Technique or Inspiration) if their quilt has been made from a book, magazine, workshop or kit.

 17) Entrants must acknowledge (under Technique or Inspiration) if their quilt features a ‘work of art’ or utilises an image or photograph created by someone other than the maker.

 18) Entrants must acknowledge (under Technique) processes outsourced to third parties such as large-scale digital printing, laser cutting and fabric printing.

-19) Work entered may have been shown at previous exhibitions or local shows, including the Virtual Competition in 2020.
+19) Work entered may have been shown at previous exhibitions or local shows.

 21) The Judges’ decision is final.